-We invite public sector and nonprofit organizations to submit projects for our Spring 2022 Capstone graduate student consulting teams.
+We invite public sector and nonprofit organizations to submit projects for our Fall 2022 Capstone graduate student consulting teams.

 The School of Public Policy and Urban Affairs Capstone is learning in action.
 Capstone projects give our graduate students the opportunity to put their training into practice on a real project for a community-based nonprofit or government client.
 They give your organization a team of advanced graduate student “consultants” who put their research, technical, and management skills to work on a project that you define.
 The result: a final product that helps you meet the challenges of your organization and its mission.

 In December, Capstone teams and clients will share their projects at a gala reception at Northeastern University.
 It’s a great way to showcase your organization and its work with the entire Northeastern community as well as invited elected officials, civic leaders, and neighbors.